-- Women's History Resources from EDSITEment: Produced by the National Endowment for the Humanities, here you'll find featured lesson plans and teaching resources that cover women in politics, the arts, and military and civilian service.
+- EDSITEment Women's History Resources: Produced by the National Endowment for the Humanities, these resources include featured lesson plans and teaching resources that cover women in politics, the arts, and military and civilian service.
 The comprehensive plans highlight time required and subjects covered, and they include worksheets and links to required reading and resources.

-- Women's History Resources from the Library of Congress: These resources from the Library of Congress encourage teachers and students "to put primary resources to work in the classroom."
+- Women's History Resources for Teachers: These resources from the Library of Congress encourage teachers and students "to put primary resources to work in the classroom."
 Featuring packaged lesson plans, this is a great resource.
 There are also wonderful audio and video resources, thorough primary source collections, and a number of timeless photo projects.
 You may also want to check out the Library's official Women's History Month page.

 - Science NetLinks Women's History Collection: This Science NetLinks collection complements this year's WHM theme well, which looks at women in STEM fields.
 This page features science lesson plans and teaching resources for all students of all ages.
-Here, teachers can filter results by grade level, and there is also a great list of science-specific outside links to lesson plans.
-The Franklin Institute has also put together an extensive list of WHM science links.
+Teachers can filter results by grade level, and there is also a great list of science-specific outside links to lesson plans.

-- Women's History from ReadWriteThink: Here, educators will find thoughtful lesson plans, a list of links to online women's history resources, as well as after-school ideas for teaching women's history for parents.
+- ReadWriteThink's Women's History: Here, educators will find thoughtful lesson plans, a list of links to online women's history resources, as well as after-school ideas for teaching women's history for parents.
 There are teacher-written lesson plans available for grades 3-12.

-- Women's History Resources from the Zinn Education Project: These lesson plans from the Zinn Education Project incorporate Howard Zinn's "A People's History of the United States," and they encourage classrooms to delve into American history by looking at our collective past through the eyes of everyday people.
+- Zinn Education Project's Women's History Resources: These lesson plans incorporate Howard Zinn's "A People's History of the United States," and they encourage classrooms to delve into American history by looking at our collective past through the eyes of everyday people.
 Instead of just highlighting iconic historical figures, these lessons look at history through the eyes of common women.
-(Note: Requires a free registration.)
+(Note: access requires free registration.)

-There are so many great women's history reads online, and it's hard to select just a few for students.
-But here we've compiled links to a few reading lists and works of journalism that we hope will help spark curiosity in your classrooms.
+There are so many great women's history reads and resources online, and it's hard to select just a few for students.
+But, hopefully, these reading lists and additional resource collections will help spark curiosity in your classrooms.

 - Women's History Month Reading List, Reading Rockets

-- Celebrate Women's History, New York Times Learning Network
+- Celebrate Women's History, The New York Times' The Learning Network

 - Women's History and Children's Books, Carol Hurst's Children's Literature Site

-There are so many great women's history resources on the Web, and here we've highlighted just a few of our favorites.
+There are so many great women's history resources on the web, and we've highlighted just a few of our favorites.
 Did we miss anything?
 What resources do you plan to use in March?